lcls-psana/pscache/README.md

 3. Get the expected shape and type for a key ("run(#):keys" "key")
 4. Get the data for a specific key ("run#:(key)")

+### to do

+1. figure out how to infer run #
+2. insert into smalldata code